 ABCD version 1.2t or 2.0 comes in the following versions :

 non-assisted installation package for Windows : this is a ZIP-file containing all necessary files, which simply need to be unzipped into the root of (one of your) harddisk(s), e.g. C:\ or D:\.
-Since it encludes both Apache and PHP with their own ABCD-specific configuration files, after simply unzipping it should normally work !
-Apache and PHP both come with their own configuration file (httpd.conf and php.ini) where port 9090 is activated to allow ABCD running next to possible other running Apache installations.
+Since it includes both Apache and PHP with their own ABCD-specific configuration files, after simply unzipping it should normally work !
+Apache and PHP both come with their own configuration files (httpd.conf and php.ini) where port 9090 is activated to allow ABCD running next to possible other running Apache installations.
 Only for some specific uses, e.g. when there is a need to install additional extensions for PHP, it will be necessary to do some editing (of e.g. php.ini).

 ABCD installations from this package which will use the Advanced Loans module (EmpWeb) need to additionally unpack the most recent EmpWeb....zip package, where an extra main subfolder in \ABCD will be created and some additional files will be added to the ABCD Central directory.